 To Quick Pickle:

 - In a medium bowl, whisk together vinegar, sugar, and 1 tsp salt.
-Add onions and jalapenos (reserve 1/2 the minced for garnish).
-Marinate for 20 minutes stirring occasionally (the pickling juice will not cover the onion and jalapenos).
-Drain, reserving pickling juice*, and add pickled jalapenos and onions to the mixing bowl with the eggs and potatoes.
+Add onions and jalapeños to the brine (reserve 1/2 the minced jalapeños for garnish).
+Marinate for at least 20 minutes stirring occasionally (the pickling juice will not cover the onion and jalapeños).
+Drain, reserving pickling brine*, and add pickled jalapeños and onions to the mixing bowl with the eggs and potatoes.

 For the Dressing:

-- Add celery to potato salad.
+- Pour the dressing over potatoes reserving a few tablespoons to taste.
+Top with drained pickled onions and jalapeños.
+Add the eggs and celery to the potato salad.
 Use a silicon spatula to gently mix potato salad together, making sure to scrape bottom of the mixing bowl to incorporate all the ingredients.

-Store leftovers in a lidded container, in the refrigerator for up to two days.
+- Store in a covered container in the refrigerator for up to three days.